-John the Baptist was speaking directly to many unrepentant and prideful Pharisees and Sadducees, whom he scolded with various blistering accusations.
-He called them 'a fruitless generation of vipers', whom God, in His wrath, was preparing to chop down and cast into the fire.
+John the Baptist was speaking directly to many unrepentant and prideful Pharisees and Sadducees whom he scolded with various blistering accusations.
+He called them 'a fruitless generation of vipers', whom God in His wrath was preparing to chop down and cast into the fire.

-They boasted of being 'children of God', because they were Abrahams physical descendants.
-However, they were ill-prepared to harken to John's voice in the wilderness.. concerning the need to repent.
-John the Baptist was calling for individual repentance, as well as a collective, national mourning - for the nation's past sin, their spiritual adultery and gross apostasy.
+They boasted of being 'children of God' because they were Abraham's physical descendants.
+However, they were ill-prepared to harken to John's voice in the wilderness concerning the need to repent.
+John the Baptist was calling for individual repentance as well as a collective, national mourning - for the nation's past sin, their spiritual adultery, and gross apostasy.

 Jesus was the king of the Jews and He was now in their midst.
-He had come to set up the kingdom. which had been promised to David - but FIRST individual and national repentance was required.
-Inner repentance of heart was to be demonstrated through an outward 'baptism-unto-repentance' with water.
+He had come to set up the kingdom which had been promised to King David, but the nation had become apostate and had to repent FIRST - both individual and national repentance was required.
+The people were to repent - to turn from their wicked way back to God.
+Inner repentance of heart was needed and Israel's change of heart was to be demonstrated through an outward sign - a 'baptism-unto-repentance' with water.

 This act was to be a preparation for the arrival of Jesus - their promised Messiah and King of the Jews.
-When Joshua entered the promised land, the people had to re-commit themselves to the Lord, which they did through the outward act of circumcision.
-In the same way the people had to recommit their faith in God, by an inward repentance of their sins and the outward display of water-baptism.. because Jesus had come to give them their promised rest.
+When Joshua entered the Promised Land, the people had to re-commit themselves to the Lord which they did through the outward act of circumcision.
+In the same way, the people in John's day had to recommit to their faith in God by an inward change of heart.
+They were challenged to repent of their sins.
+And water-baptism was to be the outward display of their inner change of heart.
+Jesus had come to give Israel their long-awaited promised rest.

 Some suggest that these two baptisms of Christ are one and the same.
-Indeed, they give Pentecost as evidence!!
-However, when seen in its correct context, we discover that they refer to 1) salvation and 2) judgement..
-First a separation of the good wheat, (true believers) who will be stored in granary.. and second the bad chaff, (unbelievers) who will be burned forever with unquenchable fire.
+Indeed, they erroneously give Pentecost as evidence!!
+However, when seen in its correct context, we discover that 'baptism of the Holy Spirit' refers to salvation while the 'baptism of fire' refers to judgement.

-Praise God, that having been saved by grace through faith, we have been baptised into the Body of Christ, and placed in union with Him.
-And thank God.. that we will never have to face the future baptism of fire and judgement, about which John spoke.
+Praise God that having been saved by grace through faith, we have been baptised into the Body of Christ and placed in union with Him.
+And thank God that we will never have to face the future baptism of fire and judgement about which John spoke.

 Sadly, there are many who do not know the glorious gospel of grace.
-May we use the time that we have to share the good news of Christ, and warn of the bad news of rejecting His offer of salvation.
+May we use the time that we have to share the good news of Christ and warn of the bad news of rejecting His offer of salvation.